junegunn/hbase-jruby/README.md

 #### `to_h`

-`to_h` and `to_H` methods return the Hash representation of the row.
+`to_h` and `to_H` return the Hash representation of the row.
+(The latter returns all values with their timestamp)

 If a column is defined in the schema, it is referenced using its quailifier in Symbol type.
-If a column is not defined, it is represented as a 2-element Array of column family Symbol and column qualifier as ByteArray.
+If a column is not defined, it is represented as a 2-element Array of column family in Symbol and column qualifier as ByteArray.
-Even so, to make it easier to reference those columns, an extended Hash is returned with which you can also reference them with `FAMILY:QUALIFIER` notation or `[cf, cq]` array notation.
+Even so, to make it easier to reference those columns, an extended version of Hash is returned with which you can also reference them with `FAMILY:QUALIFIER` notation or `[cf, cq]` array notation.

 ```ruby
 table.put 1000 => {